About Alliance Counseling Center

 Q: I am interested in equine therapy, when can I start riding horses?

-A: We are not a riding program.
-And, in fact, the therapeutic approach we use prohibits the idea of riding a horse.
-Additionally, clients are not offered equine therapy at every visit.
-Typically, equine therapy only equates to about 30% of ones therapy appointments.
+A: We are not a riding program and, in fact, the therapeutic approach we use prohibits the idea of riding a horse.
+Additionally, not all clients are appropriate for equine therapy and not all clients are offered equine therapy at every visit.
+A thorough assessment for the appropriateness and safety of equine therapy is conducted for each interested client.
+Most importantly, equine therapy only equates to about 30% of ones therapy appointments and due to limited availability, we often will reserve equine therapy for family work.
 We believe it is extremely important to expand the therapeutic modalities used in nature based therapy.
 You will get plenty of animal interaction here!

 Q: If I have mobility issues, what are my options?

 A: We have several options available to you including nearby, easily accessible outdoors spaces as well as heated and air conditioned indoor offices.
 Our common areas and much of our outdoor space is ADA accessible.

 Q: Do we do therapy outdoors even if it is cold or raining?

 A: Absolutely!
 We always encourage clients to come overly prepared.
 Jackets, hats, gloves, long pants, and long sleeve shirts are important during fall and winter months.
 We always recommend wearing close-toed shoes year round.
 Our facility has a supply of rain jackets, rubber boots, knit hats and gloves available for you to borrow if you come unprepared.
 We also have several outdoor heated spaces and love making campfires (we are known for breaking out the smore’s kits)!